How to remove insects

 Get individual care schedule and reminders for your plant with our app Planta.
 Never kill a plant again!

-Sometimes it can be hard to identify exactly what type of pest is infecting your plant, but luckily there are some more generalized methods of insect removal that can work for a number of different species.
+Sometimes it can be hard to identify exactly what type of pest or bug that's on your plant, but luckily there are some generalized methods of insect removal that work for a number of different species.

 WHAT TO DO NOW

 There are a number of different treatment options you can try.
 Always consider using gentle methods before using pesticides - this is better for the environment and less harsh on your plant too.

 Start with manually remove all visible insects.
 Of course, this is typically easier if the insects are large enough to be seen and removed.
 Depending on the plant and how sensitive it is, you can use your hands, masking tape, a lint roller, vacuum cleaner (on low suction) or just give your plant a thorough shower.

 If the insects you see on your plant are smaller and either fly or move about, you can use sticky traps - this is a type of yellow, blue or white glue trap that attracts the insects to them.
 Just place them near the infected plant, about the same height as the insects, and then replace them with a fresh one once they become full.

 Spraying your plant with soapy water is an effective way of treating an insect infestation.

 Mix 1 quart of lukewarm water, 1/2 tsp liquid soap and a few drops of rubbing alcohol.
 Shake until the soap is diluted into the mix and apply it to your plant.